Choosing Responsibility Over Appearances

 A path that requires no context.

-And I learned something most people don't admit:
+And I learned something most people do not say out loud:

-Sometimes the responsible choice isn't the one that pays the most—it's the one that costs the least in the places that matter.
+Sometimes it is the one that costs the least in the places that matter most.

 Commutes.